 19) Community Relations: The University will engage the local community educationally, culturally and recreationally.

-DDEC staff attended over twelve campus orientation events for FY13.
+DDEC staff attended over 44 campus orientation events for FY14.
 These events afforded the opportunity to promote awareness and foster connections for future support opportunities to current and prospective students.
-The team also planned a one-day conference (The Complete Symposium) on education, including more than 70 representatives from all areas of higher-ed and P-12 education, including public and private schools and the UWG Board of Regents.
+Four members of the UWG Online staff participated in the 1st Annual Center for Teaching and Learning conference, while all other full-time members participated as attendees.

 20) Describe any notable achievements toward selected goals(s) during this reporting year.

-UWG Online team members have been instrumental in helping to develop, transition, and support three online/hybrid doctoral programs over the last two years including the current operational Doctorate of Education in School Improvement and Nursing Education.
-The third program, the Doctorate of Education in Counseling, began development in FY13 and is expected to start enrolling students in FY14.
+UWG Online team members have been instrumental in helping to develop, transition, and support three online/hybrid doctoral programs over the last two years including the current Doctorates of Education in School Improvement and Nursing Education.
+The third program, the Doctorate of Education in Counseling, began development in FY13 and started enrolling students in FY14.
 These programs allowed UWG to obtain a Level VI classification.
 Level VI is the highest level of SACS classification.

 UWG's DDEC continues to be internationally recognized for the Online Journal of Distance Learning Administration, the Distance Learning Administration Conference, and several certificate programs for distance educators.
 See http://www.westga.edu/~distance/ojdla/ and http://www.westga.edu/~distance/dla/

-- The eTuition plan that the DDEC proposed, helped to develop, and assists in implementing each year, generated nearly $4.5 million in FY13 (compared to $3.4 million in FY12), while providing scalable operations and faculty incentives for online growth.
+The eTuition plan that the DDEC proposed, helped to develop, and assists in implementing each year, generated nearly $4.8 million in FY14 (compared to $3.4 million in FY12), while providing scalable operations and faculty incentives for online growth.